Confident in working with information and ideas – their own and those of others

 5 AICE Earners

-104 Seniors in Cambridge
+122 Seniors in Cambridge

 We are proud of our Cambridge seniors!

-60 at Lee Williams High School
+Cambridge students are at both Lee Williams High School and Kingman high School.

 The Cambridge Stole